-- Immaculata University is accredited by the National Association of Schools of Music (NASM) (all music programs). - The Music Therapy program is approved by the American Music Therapy Association (AMTA) and the Certification Board for Music Therapists (CBMT). - The Music Education program is in compliance with the Pennsylvania Department of Education (PDE).
+- Immaculata University is accredited by the National Association of Schools of Music (NASM). - The Music Therapy program is approved by the American Music Therapy Association (AMTA) and the Certification Board for Music Therapists (CBMT). - The Music Education program is in compliance with the Pennsylvania Department of Education (PDE).